 Early Detection Leads to Early Intervention:

 Although all children learn and develop differently, others may need extra help.
-Here is a list of developmental skills suggested for typical infants 3 months to 3 years old:
+Here is a list of developmental skills normally expected of typical infants three (3) months to three (3) years old:

 3 MONTHS

-- Wiggle or kick with arms and legs
+• Wiggles or kicks with arms and legs

 6 MONTHS